gregmsanderson/fly-hello-fastify-db-replay/README.md

 Fastify's docs say that approach should not be used if your hook modifies the error.

-### It doesn't seem to work
+### Reads or writes are slow, or fail

-The first thing to check is the region your request is being served from.
-To put aside replaying for a moment, we know the sample app's `/read` route doesn't need to do any replaying of requests so _that_ should be returned from the _closest_ vm.
-You can see if it is by either looking at its headers (we added a `fly-region` header) or by looking at the returned JSON:
+The first thing to check is the region your request was served from.
+We know the sample app's `/read` route doesn't need to do any replaying of requests so _that_ should be returned from the _closest_ vm.
+You can see if it _is_ by either looking at its headers or by looking at the returned JSON:

 ```json
 {